felangel/bloc/docs/flutterweathertutorial.md

 ### Creating Our MetaWeather API Client Subpackage

 > Since our API client interacting MetaWeather should be independent of the rest of our app, we can create it as a subpackage.
-We can then import our plugin in our `pubspec.yaml`
+We can then import our package in our `pubspec.yaml`

 Create a new directory on the project level called `packages`.
 This directory will store all of our custom made subpackages.